List of speakers of the Florida House of Representatives

 The speaker is the presiding member of the Florida House of Representatives.
 The Speaker and his staff provide direction and coordination to employees throughout the House and serve the members in carrying out their constitutional responsibilities.
-The current Speaker is Daniel Perez who has held the position since November 19, 2024.
+The current Speaker Wyman Duggan who has served in an acting capacity since Daniel Perez resigned to become the United States Ambassador to Brazil on August 21, 2026.